-This breach was done by very sophisticated attackers who exploited a mistake in how Codecov built docker images.
-They used this to modify a script which allowed them to send the environment variables from the CI of Codecov customers to a remote server.
+This breach was done by very sophisticated attackers who exploited a mistake in how Codecov built Docker images.
+They used this to modify a script that allowed them to send the environment variables from the CI of Codecov customers to a remote server.
 While the attackers could have conducted multiple attacks from there, we can see based on other disclosures that one path they did take was accessing private git repositories from the git credentials in the CI environment, then exploiting secrets and data within.
 This shows the importance of keeping your git repositories clean and ensuring we don’t use production credentials in our CI environment where possible.

 What is Codecov?

 Codecov is a code coverage tool, essentially that means they check to see how much of your application is being tested.
 When we're building modern applications and we're using continuous integration (CI) and continuous deployment (CD) we want to make sure that we have automated tests in place so when we release a new feature, we can be confident that it works as intended and that it hasn't unintentionally broken any features within the application.

 Now obviously we want to be able to test every line of code during this process, every function and every feature, but this requires quite mature testing automation and Codecov can help develop that because it lets you know what lines of code aren't being tested in your CI environment.